 As a student you will have the following specializations to choose from.

-In addition you can also define your own tailor-made specialization.
+In addition you can also define your own free specialization.

 Along with your diploma you will receive a Diploma Supplement, providing the name of the specialization, the description of the nature, level, context, and status of the study completed